bigbaby01/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A scripting language used to make websites more functional , making games etc

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+allows people to work on projects together
 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+Creating a “fork” is producing a personal copy of someone else's project.
+Forks act as a sort of bridge between the original repository and your personal copy.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+To clone a repository means to duplicate and download everything in the repository.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+Pull requests show diffs, or differences, of the content from both branches.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+By default, with no arguments, git log lists the commits made in that repository in reverse chronological orde
 ## Question 13

 What does it meant to "push" changes to Github?

-You send the changes of your local repository to Github
+When you push changes, you send the committed changes in your local repository to the remote repository on GitHub.

 ## Question 14

 What is Github?

-A place for us to store and share our code.
+GitHub is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

 ## Question 15

 What does it mean to "Commit your changes"?

-Send you code to Github
+On GitHub, saved changes are called commits.
+Each commit has an associated commit message, which is a description explaining why a particular change was made.

 ## Question 16